Students are required to be thoroughly familiar with the policies stated below.

 Students should address such requests to the official responsible for the record and must clearly identify the parts of the record which they wish amended and why they believe them to be inaccurate or misleading.

 If the official responsible for the record does not agree to amend the record as requested, Williams will notify the student of the decision and advise them of the right to a hearing and the procedures for initiating one.
+If Williams decides after the hearing not to amend the education record, the student may place a written statement in the record commenting upon the information therein and the student’s disagreement with the college’s decision not to amend the record.

 3. A student has the right to consent to disclosures of personally identifiable information contained in their education records, except to the extent that FERPA authorizes disclosure without consent.